HIGHLIGHTS

 • STAKEHOLDER WORKSHOPS

-Stakeholder workshops will be organised to share findings of the study with government and other relevant stakeholders.
+Stakeholder workshops will be organised to share findings of the study with government and other relevant stakeholders in November 2024.

 • CONFERENCE AND EXHIBITION

-The organisation of a conference titled “Foundations for Home-Based Work: A Comparative Perspective” at NUS on 29-30 November 2023 is underway.
-A call for papers has been issued, and papers may be collated into a special issue on home-based work.
-An exhibition which features fieldwork from WP5&6 and speculative design work from WP8 will accompany the conference.
+A conference titled “Foundations for Home-Based Work: A Comparative Perspective” was held at NUS on 29-30 November 2023.
+A call for papers was issued, and some of the papers presented will be collated into a special issue on home-based work.
+An exhibition which features fieldwork from WP5&6 and speculative design work from WP8 accompanied the conference.

 THE TEAM